Simple adoption and plenary adoption: what differences?

 Under certain conditions, the original name may be retained.

-The adopted person automatically takes the name of the adoptant
+The adopted takes the name of the adopter

 First name of the adopted person

-It is possible to ask the judge for a change of name of the adopted person
+During the adoption procedure, it is possible to ask the judge for a change of the adopted person's first name.

-It is possible to ask the judge for a change of name of the adopted person
+During the adoption procedure, it is possible to ask the judge for a change of the adopted person's first name.

 Nationality

-Simple adoption doesn't adopted children of to become French.
+Simple adoption doesn't automatically to the adopted child of to become French.

 The adopted adult must apply for naturalization to become French.

-The child adoptse during his minority becomes automatically french if one of the parents (adoptive parents) is a French national.
+The adopted child during his minority becomes automatically french if one of the parents (adoptive parents) is a French national.
 He is considered French from birth.

 Right to succession